Sawtaytoes/Twitter-Style-App-in-React/README.md

 ## Project Outline

+### Views
+- Login
+- Sign-up
+- Personal Tweet List
+	+ Tweet Creation
+- List of other users
+	+ Optional, show other users and their tweets in columns
+- 404

-- User Account
+### User Account
-	+ Made up of username, display name, and password
+- Made up of username, display name, and password
-	+ Create, edit, delete
+- Create, edit, delete
-	+ Ability to tweet
+- Ability to tweet
-	+ Join date
+- Join date

-- Tweet
+### Tweet
-	+ Display name and @username (optional in this app?)
+- Display name and @username (optional in this app?)
-	+ Date and Time
+- Date and Time
-	+ Text
+- Text

-- Tweet List and Profile page
+### Tweet List and Profile page
-	+ Display name and @username
+- Display name and @username
-	+ Number of Tweets
+- Number of Tweets
-	+ Date of first and last tweet
+- Date of first and last tweet
-	+ Tweets in descending order by date and time
+- Tweets in descending order by date and time

 ## Prerequisites